City of Lauderhill Mayor and Commission Approves the Fiscal Year 2022-23 Budget with Another Year of Lowered Taxes.

 Related

-How many companies in cities in Broward County received FDA inspections in October?
+How many companies in cities across Broward County received FDA citations in 2025?

-There were eight companies in cities associated with Broward County that received eight FDA inspections in October, according to the U.S. Food and Drug Administration.
+There were 59 companies in cities associated with Broward County that received FDA citations as a result of 60 inspections conducted in the county in 2025, according to reports from the U.S. Food and Drug Administration (FDA).

 Trending